 - Artistic supplements are required for transfer candidates seeking admission to the Written Arts or Photography programs.
 (Please click on the links on the right for artistic supplement details for each program.)

 Return to College ProgramIf you are 25 years or older, or will be turning 25 during your first year at Bard, and have completed at least one year's worth of college credits (28–32) prior to matriculation at Bard, you may apply as a transfer candidate through our Return to College Program (RCP).

 Bard Early College Opportunity and Preferred Admission ProgramsBard High School Early College graduates who choose to apply to Bard College's main campus now have the opportunity to apply to the Preferred Admission and Early College Opportunity scholarship (ECO) programs.
 Preferred Admission students enjoy expanded orientation and preregistration, and can apply for ECO scholarships, which may cover up to full tuition.
-Expand

 - What if I have completed less than one year of college?